 - Commercial Support is available from UnboundID.

 How to Get the UnboundID LDAP SDK

-Source code and release versions of the UnboundID LDAP SDK for Java are also available via GitHub at https://github.com/UnboundID/ldapsdk, or via SourceForge at https://sourceforge.net/projects/ldap-sdk/.
-If you prefer to use the Maven tool to manage your library dependencies, then you can get the UnboundID LDAP SDK for Java through the Maven Central Repository with a GroupId of "com.unboundid" and an ArtifactId of "unboundid-ldapsdk" (for the Standard Edition), "unboundid-ldapsdk-commercial-edition" (for the Commercial Edition), or "unboundid-ldapsdk-minimal-edition" (for the Minimal Edition).
+Alternately, you can download LDAP SDK releases or check out the full source code from GitHub at https://github.com/pingidentity/ldapsdk or from SourceForge at https://sourceforge.net/projects/ldap-sdk/.
+If you prefer to use the Maven tool to manage your library dependencies, then you can get the UnboundID LDAP SDK for Java through the Maven Central Repository with a GroupId of "com.unboundid" and an ArtifactId of "unboundid-ldapsdk".

 If you want to check out and build the LDAP SDK from source, then you can check it out via git with the command: